aeturrell/home/_posts/2018-02-10-econometrics-in-python-partI-ML.md

 ---
 layout: post
-title: Econometrics in Python part I: Double machine learning
+title: Econometrics in Python part I - Double machine learning
 ---
 *The idea is that this will be the first in a series of posts covering econometrics in Python.*